ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/multi-gpu.md

   The index of the GPU currently in use.
 The default value is `0`, indicating the first GPU in the system.

+  In some cases assuming `CUDA_VISIBLE_DEVICES` was configured, for example as `CUDA_VISIBLE_DEVICES=2,3,7` in the system with 8 GPUs - the `device_id=0` will correspond to GPU with id 2.
+So the mapping may not always be a direct reflection of the number of GPUs installed on a system.

 - **`mempool: CudaMemPool`**

   Represents the memory pool used for CUDA memory allocations.
 The default is set to a null pointer, which signifies the use of the default CUDA memory pool.